 Poor quality is a root cause of many failed projects.
+It creates security risks.
 It destroys team productivity as more and more time is eaten up with finding and fixing defects.
 The teams that work on these systems often have one defining trait — they are terrified of touching the code base.
 They know that it is fragile but have no idea of where or how badly.

 The second risk is that the project will consume all available resource and still not be in a complete state.